Easy Budae Jjigae (Korean Army Base Stew)

 Can I make this less spicy?

-Yes, you definitely can!
-For a milder, less spicy Budae Jjigae, simply adjust the sauce ingredients.
+For a mild Budae Jjigae, adjust the sauce ingredients.
 Notes are included in the recipe card below.

 What’s the difference between Kimchi Jjigae and Budae Jjigae?